-When it comes to temperature calibration instruments, a dry well calibrator is more than a stable heat source.
-Dry well calibrators are critical instruments in calibration and keeping your lab operating at top efficiency.
+A Dry Well calibrator is more than a stable heat source for temperature calibration instruments.
+A reliable heat source must verify the accuracy if your company has any industrial temperature sensors.
+Dry Well calibrators are critical instruments in calibration and keep your lab operating at top efficiency.

-A dry well calibrator is a powerful heat source that has a well where a temperature probe can be inserted.
-The sensor readings can be compared to the set temperature on the dry well or compared to a calibrated reference thermometer.
+A Dry Well calibrator is a powerful heat source with a well where a temperature probe can be inserted.
+The sensor readings can be compared to the dry well’s set temperature or to a calibrated reference thermometer.

-We also know a dry well calibrator as a dry-block calibrator.
-They use inaccurate calibrations of temperature devices such as resistance temperature detectors (RTD), thermocouples, thermostatic switches, thermistors, thermometers, and other temperature sensing equipment.
+Also known as a Dry Well calibrator or a dry-block calibrator, it’s used in accurate calibrations of temperature devices such as resistance temperature detectors (RTD), thermocouples, thermostatic switches, thermistors, thermometers, and other temperature sensing equipment.

-Given the importance of a dry well calibrator within a lab, there are many variables that one needs to be aware of when looking at types and brands.
-Some of these variables make a difference in the type you purchase and what will improve your laboratory operations.
+Given the importance of Dry Well calibrators within a lab, many variables must be considered when looking at types and brands.
+These variables can make a difference in a laboratory’s overall function and can determine the quality of services.

-When initially analyzing the options, it must start with superior performance that is stable, accurate, has optimum speed, radial, and axial uniformity.
+When the initial review of options, the preferred Dry Well calibrators must start with superior performance that is stable, accurate and has optimum speed, radial, and axial uniformity.

-Be aware that some dry well manufacturers don’t actually calibrate the display, instead, they give you the “potential” calibration accuracy.
+Be aware that some Dry Well manufacturers don’t calibrate the display; instead, they give you the “potential” calibration accuracy.

-Additel understands the importance of dry well calibrators within the science community.
-So they created improvements that not only enhance the work but increase lab productivity.
+Additel understands the importance of Dry Well calibrators within the science community and created improvements that improve the work and increase lab productivity.

-The ADT 875-155 design has a patented heat pipe technology that has significantly reduced the amount of time it takes the calibrator to move from one temperature to the next.
-Not only is the speed improved, but it also reduces the number of thermoelectric modules required to reach temperatures as low as -40°C.
+The ADT 875-155 design has a patented heat pipe technology that significantly reduces the time the calibrator takes to move from one temperature to the next.
+The speed is improved, and it reduces the number of thermoelectric modules required to reach temperatures as low as -40°C.

-Not only can it reach low temperatures, but its speed is also something to take notice of.
-The 875-155 model can move from ambient to -40°C in 20 minutes.
-And then move from -40°C back to room temperature in only 5 minutes.
+It can reach low temperatures, but its speed is also something to notice.
+The 875-155 model can move from ambient to -40°C in 20 minutes and from -40°C back to room temperature in only 5 minutes.

-Long-term drift when using an instrument as a reference is a reoccurring problem with dry well calibrators.
-While an external reference probe as the standard helps diminish this problem, it is not always a possibility within applications.
-Internal sensors on traditional dry well calibrators have a wide accuracy which contributes to drift.
-However, Additel created a built-in self-calibration feature so that you can run an automated calibration giving a fresh, traceable calibration of the control sensor which will improve its accuracy.
-Thus, solving the long-term drift issue.
+When using an instrument as a reference, long-term drift is a reoccurring problem with Dry Well calibrators.
+While an external reference probe as the standard helps diminish this problem, it is only sometimes possible within applications.
+Internal sensors on traditional Dry Well calibrators have an overall accuracy contributing to drift.
+However, Additel created a built-in self-calibration feature to run an automated calibration that gives a fresh, traceable calibration of the control sensor, improving its accuracy, thus, solving the long-term drift issue.

-The Additel 875 series of dry well calibrators offer specific options based upon your specific needs.
+The Additel 875 series of Dry Well calibrators offer specific options based on your needs.

-If you are interested in learning more about the Additel Dry Well Calibrators, SRP control systems can help.
+If you want to learn more about the Additel Dry Well Calibrators, SRP control systems can help.